 6) When is the deadline for uploading my supporting documents?

 The University will start reviewing applications when received.
-Applicants should upload their supporting documents to the University using the Online Document Upload System within two weeks after the submission of application or as soon as possible when updated results / transcripts are received during the year.
-Deadline for submission of supporting documents for admission in September 2013 is August 19, 2013.
+Applicants should upload their supporting documents to the University using the Online Document Upload System within two weeks after the submission of application or as soon as the updated results / transcripts are received during the year.
+Deadline for submission of supporting documents for admission in September 2014 is August 20, 2014.

 7) How can I know if my supporting documents have been received by the University?

 For documents submitted to the university via the Online Document Upload System, applicants can check in the system a summary of the file(s) that has / have been successfully uploaded and received by the university which lists the respective File type, File name, and the Date of submission of the file(s).

 In the case that your referee's report / reference letter is submitted by mail, please check with the University on the receipt of the document by phone (852-2859 2433) or by e-mail (firstname.lastname@example.org) two weeks after the report was sent as it takes some time for your document to reach the University and for processing, especially during the period close to the application deadline.